vanceingalls/d3-playground/README.md

-data generated with the following script:
+data generated on http://beta.json-generator.com/ with the following script:

 ```sh
 [